domRiddle/ASF/Setting-up.md

 Okay, we'll now prepare ASF folder for usage.
 If you want to, you can now skip to the next step, since cleaning up ASF structure is not required, but it will make your life a bit easier.

-Open ASF folder and find core executable file, this will be `ArchiSteamFarm.exe` on Windows, and `ArchiSteamFarm` on Linux/OS X. Right click it select copy.
+Open ASF folder and find core executable file, this will be `ArchiSteamFarm.exe` on Windows, and `ArchiSteamFarm` on Linux/OS X. Right click it and select "copy".
 Now navigate to the place you actually want to have ASF shortcut in (such as your desktop), right click and choose "paste shortcut here".
 You can rename your shortcut if you'd like to, such as giving it "ASF" name.
 Now do the same with `config` directory that you can find in the same place as ASF binary.

 After a small cleanup, you'll now have a very convenient structure similar to the one below: